jmsdnns/blag/content/about/index.md

 I'm James Dennis.
 I'm also Jms Dnns.

 I've had the privilege of working on a lot of cool projects over the years, from touring the country with bands to building companies from the ground up.
-I've also experienced what happens when efforts don't work out and what that feels like.
+I've also experienced what happens when efforts don't work out and can be a good ear for anyone dealing with that.

 I've spent years working with creative groups to make a lot of software and a lot of music.
 In some ways, my creative work has been like a dog chasing a ball.
 I commit and go hard when it's important, of course.
 I'm happiest when I'm transforming ideas into tangible things.
 I'm not too picky about the medium anymore, and yet I want to use each medium to the best of my creativity.